 QM faculty teach courses on a broad variety of fundamental and advanced topics in design and data analysis.
 These courses are attended by students from a variety of social science disciplines, as well as by QM students.
 QM students are encouraged to tailor their curriculum to maximize relevancy for their particular research interests, background, and career goals.
-Within the QM program, course offerings include correlation and regression; analysis of variance; psychological and educational measurement; multivariate analysis; psychological, field, and clinical research methods; item response theory (basic and advanced); exploratory/graphical data analysis; structural equation modeling; factor analysis; latent curve modeling; behavior genetics methods; categorical data analysis; multilevel modeling; mixture modeling; nonparametric statistics; individual differences; causal analysis in field experiments and quasi-experiments; and meta-analysis.
+Within the QM program, course offerings include correlation and regression; analysis of variance; psychological and educational measurement; multivariate analysis; psychological, field, and clinical research methods; item response theory (basic and advanced); exploratory/graphical data analysis; structural equation modeling; factor analysis; latent growth curve modeling; behavior genetics methods; categorical data analysis; multilevel modeling; mixture modeling; nonparametric statistics; individual differences; causal analysis in field experiments and quasi-experiments; and meta-analysis.
 Additionally, many of our students get an optional Minor in Biostatistics.
 Students may also take courses in Scientific Computing, and/or other areas of psychology and education.
 Several research centers on campus also provide QM students with training opportunities.
 Vanderbilt’s new Data Science Institute (DSI) offers numerous workshops, short courses, colloquia, and collaboration opportunities using data science methods and tools.
 QM faculty also serve as teaching faculty and/or faculty affiliates of the DSI and are involved with the development, operations, and strategic goals of the DSI.
 Also, the Vanderbilt Kennedy Center maintains a statistics and methodology core which provides a methodology lecture series as well as statistical consulting training and resources.
 The Peabody Research Institute provides a lecture series and opportunities for student involvement in meta-analysis research.
 Additionally, students gain presentation and research skills by participating in the Quantitative Methods Forum (schedule below).

 More information about individual faculty's research programs can be obtained from their websites by clicking on their names.
 Alternately, a list of QM faculty is available here.
 Prospective students are encouraged to contact faculty with shared interests to ask questions about the program.
 Core QM faculty recruit and train Ph.D. students through the QM program.

 - Sun-Joo Cho (item response theory; generalized latent variable modeling; test development and validation)